-Prior to issuance of construction contracts, the Authority would incorporate the following material-hauling truck fleet mix requirements into the contract specifications:
+Prior to issuance of construction contracts, the Authority would incorporate the following materialhauling truck fleet mix requirements into the contract specifications:

-- 1. All on-road trucks used to haul construction materials, including fill, ballast, rail ties, and steel, would consist of an average fleet mix of equipment model year 2010 (update model year as appropriate) or newer, but no less than the average fleet mix for the current calendar year as set forth in the CARB's EMFAC 2014 (update model year as appropriate) database. - 2.
+- 1. All on-road trucks used to haul construction materials, including fill, ballast, rail ties, and steel, would consist of an average fleet mix of equipment model year 2010 or newer, but no less than the average fleet mix for the current calendar year as set forth in the CARB's EMFAC 2014 database. - 2.
 The contractor would provide documentation to the Authority of efforts to secure such a fleet mix. - The contractor would keep a written record of equipment usage during project construction for each piece of equipment and provide the Authority with monthly reports of VMT (through EMMA) and annual reports documenting compliance.

-AQ-IAMF#6: Reduce the Potential Impact of Concrete Batch Plants care facilities, residences, parks, and other areas where people may congregate.
+AQ-IAMF#6: Reduce the Potential Impact of Concrete Batch Plants

+Prior to construction of any concrete batch plant, the contractor would provide the Authority with a technical memorandum documenting consistency with the Authority's concrete batch plant siting criteria and utilization of typical control measures.
+Concrete batch plants would be sited at least 1,000 feet from sensitive receptors, including places such as daycare centers, hospitals, senior care facilities, residences, parks, and other areas where people may congregate.
 The concrete batch plant would implement typical control measures to reduce fugitive dust such as water sprays, enclosures, hoods, curtains, shrouds, movable and telescoping chutes, central dust collection systems, and other suitable technology, to reduce emissions to be equivalent to the USEPA AP-42 controlled emission factors for concrete batch plants.
 The contractor would provide to the Authority documentation that each batch plant meets this standard during operation.